 Confronting one of the biggest challenges facing agriculture today—feeding an additional 2 billion people by 2050—the U.S. Department of Agriculture (USDA) is positioning farmers, scientists, educators, and the American public to benefit from artificial intelligence, providing economic opportunity through innovation, helping rural America to thrive, and promoting more efficient and profitable agricultural production.

-In 2020, the USDA National Institute of Food and Agriculture (NIFA) launched two AI Research Institutes with the National Science Foundation, as well as a data science initiative, Data Science for Food and Agriculture Systems, to accelerate and expand on a diverse portfolio of AI-related programs that represent a multitude of uses in agricultural production, sensor development, bioinformatics, ecosystem management, rural community support, and workforce development through education and training at all levels.
+The USDA National Institute of Food and Agriculture (NIFA) has launched four AI Research Institutes – two in 2020 that focus on next generation food systems and agricultural resilience, and two more in 2021 that focus on workforce and decision support and resiliency to climate change.
+They have also launched a data science initiative, Data Science for Food and Agriculture Systems, to accelerate and expand on a diverse portfolio of AI-related programs that represent a multitude of uses in agricultural production, sensor development, bioinformatics, ecosystem management, rural community support, and workforce development through education and training at all levels.
 This work includes robotic solutions that utilize AI technologies to assist in pollination, weeding, pesticide applications, and fruit harvesting; AI algorithms that assist in identifying plant, animal and tree species that contribute to pest control and ecosystem management; and adaptive groundwater and watershed models to maintain resilience of agricultural systems.
 NIFA’s investments contribute to a wide breadth of AI-relevant research including big data, machine learning, autonomous systems, computer vision, and intelligent decision support systems, as well as the socioeconomic and workforce considerations that come with the rapidly increasing role of AI in U.S. agriculture.

 USDA’s Agriculture Research Service (ARS) is collaborating with industry to advance the role of AI in monitoring livestock, using robots to sort harvests, analyzing water sustainability and pest management, and utilizing UAV technology to analyze crop health and efficiently apply pesticides.
 Their projects include crop sustainability, the use of automated calculations to analyze crop foliage composition and then guide the application of pesticides; and self-propelled apple sorting machines that use algorithms to quality sort the fruit.
 USDA ARS SCINet offers high performance computer clusters, cloud computing, and improved networking resources and training to researchers.